When it comes to sharing what you know, there’s no better way to build credibility, authority, and trust than with content marketing.

 Without a plan, all those ideas will just sit there.
 So your next step is to create a plan that maps out your process for getting your content in front of your target audience.

 It’s a good idea to document this process.
-Having a written content strategy helps you create a sort of “quality assurance” while ensuring your content is:
+Essay writer specialists use this written content strategy which helps you create a sort of “quality assurance” while ensuring your content is:

 - On point with promoting your objectives